TRIP-Lab/itinerum-mobile-api-docs/source/index.html.md

 ```

-Allows application to record collected GPS points to server.
+Allows application to send recorded GPS points to the server.
 This endpoint is shared with updates for survey responses and may be combined to a single request.

 ### HTTP Request